isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 * Not feasible in the short term when people convert from the `<typename T>` and `<class T`> notation.
-* Later, flag declarations that first introduces a typename and then constrains it with a simple, single-type-argument concept.
+* Later, flag declarations that first introduce a typename and then constrain it with a simple, single-type-argument concept.

 ## <a name="SS-concepts-def"></a>T.concepts.def: Concept definition rules